Model-Based Learning for DOA Estimation with One-Bit Single-Snapshot Sparse Arrays: Introduction

 In antenna array systems, high-precision, high-sampling-rate analog-to-digital converters (ADCs) are costly and power-intensive.
 One-bit quantization provides a cost-effective solution, simplifying the sampling hardware and lowering the sampling rates by reducing the number of bits per sample to just one \cite{1039405}.
 Consequently, one-bit signal processing has drawn significant research interest in many fields.
 In communications, a novel framework for computing the minimum mean square error (MMSE) channel estimator in one-bit quantized multi-input multi-output (MIMO) systems was developed in \cite{10848316}.
 In \cite{9444144}, a two-stage detection method for massive MIMO with one-bit ADCs was proposed, which employs Bussgang-based linear receivers and a model-driven neural network, achieving robust performance at significantly reduced complexity.
 In \cite{8821391}, a novel one-bit MIMO precoding scheme was proposed using spatial Sigma-Delta modulation to effectively control quantization errors utilizing favorable conditions of a massive MIMO system.
 In the field of radar signal processing, target parameter estimation based on one-bit quantized measurements has emerged as a prominent research topic \cite{Mixed_ADC_SAM_2024,Arian_One_Bit_Radarconf24,Arian_Mixed_ADC_ICASSP_2025}.
+A two-stage, tensor-decomposition-based channel-estimation framework for MIMO systems with movable antennas was proposed in \cite{10659325}.
+Successive transmit-receive sweeps are arranged so that the resulting pilot measurements are stacked into a structured third-order tensor, on which canonical polyadic (CP) decomposition is applied to uniquely recover angle-of-arrival/departure (AoA/AoD) and complex path gains, thereby enabling accurate channel reconstruction for arbitrary antenna positions while reducing pilot overhead far below that of compressed sensing (CS) baselines.
+The channel state information (CSI) bottleneck in XL-MIMO-OFDM systems with dynamic metasurface antennas is alleviated by microstrip-sequencing the pilots into a fourth-order tensor that admits CP decomposition \cite{10938032}.
+By exploiting Vandermonde factor matrices, a two-stage closed-form procedure is then used to uniquely estimate AoA/AoD, delays, and gains with training overhead proportional only to the number of multipaths, thereby reducing pilots and improving accuracy relative to MMSE and CS baselines.
 In \cite{8822763}, one-bit ADC radar parameter estimation was formulated as a cyclic multivariate weighted least squares problem.
 A dimension-reduced generalized approximate message passing approach was introduced in \cite{9025063} for one-bit frequency-modulated continuous-wave (FMCW) radar that mitigates high-order harmonic interference.
 Multiple sparse recovery algorithms were extended in \cite{shang2021weighted} to a one-bit quantization setting, resulting in one-bit sparse learning via iterative minimization (1bSLIM), likelihood-based estimation of sparse parameters (1bLIKES), one-bit sparse iterative covariance-based estimation (1bSPICE), and one-bit iterative adaptive approaches (1bIAA), to generate automotive radar range-Doppler imaging exploiting one-bit quantization.